kenobijon/nft-vote-polymer/README.md

-# ⛓️🔗⛓️ Template for IBC enabled Solidity contracts
+# ⛓️🔗⛓️ NFT Voting for IBC enabled Solidity contracts

-This repo provides a starter project to build [IBC](https://github.com/cosmos/ibc) enabled Solidity contracts that connect rollups to one another Polymer Hub, through the [vIBC core contracts](https://github.com/open-ibc/vibc-core-smart-contracts).
+This repo is based off the starter project to build [IBC](https://github.com/cosmos/ibc) enabled Solidity contracts that connect rollups to one another Polymer Hub, through the [vIBC core contracts](https://github.com/open-ibc/vibc-core-smart-contracts).

 The repository is a _GitHub template_ repository so you can click "Use this template" to create your own project repository without having the entire commit history of the template.